PoweredByCloud/PoweredByCloud/README.md

 # PoweredBy.Cloud

-👋 Welcome to PoweredBy.Cloud's documentation!
+👋 Welcome to PoweredBy.Cloud's documents!

 [PoweredBy.Cloud](https://poweredby.cloud) is a CDN that use your GoogleDrive and OneDrive as storage.
 You can use PoweredBy.Cloud to deploy and manage files for support, software, websites, and apps.